lizhanmit/mooc-web-page-view/README.md

     1. In terminal, pack the Spring Boot project using maven.
 Under the Spring Boot project directory, `mvn clean package -DskipTests` (skip test).
 Then the .jar file will be created under "target" folder.
     2. Run the .jar file using `java -jar web-0.0.1.jar` under "target" folder.
 Then visit <http://localhost:8080/moocwebpageview/courses-page-view>.
 You should see the pie chart.

-A possible error:
+A potential error:

 ```
 The Tomcat connector configured to listen on port 8080 failed to start.
 The port may already be in use or the connector may be misconfigured.
 ```

-Reason: You have already run the .jar file.
-Now you are trying to run the program in IDEA
+- Reason: You have already run the .jar file.
+Now you are trying to run the program in IDEA.
-Solution: Kill the process that is using port 8080.
+- Solution: Kill the process that is using port 8080.
     1. In terminal, `jps`, find the process number of "jar".
     2. `kill -9 <process_number_of_jar>`.

 Screenshot: